wecreatedigital/starter-wordpress/README.md

 # Starter WordPress theme by We Create digital

 Based on [Roots Sage](https://roots.io/sage/).
-This sets the standard for any WordPress build made internally by [We Create Digital](https://wecreate.digital)
+This sets the standard for any WordPress build made internally by [We Create Digital](https://wecreate.digital).
+In version 2, we use Bedrock and Soil by Roots for a more secure and developer friendly approach.

 ## Table of Contents